Kaalaayaa/Kaalaayaa/README.md

 - 📚 I recently graduated from a 1 year training (MERN stack)

-- 🔭 I’m currently working on improving my skillset and looking for a job
+- 🔭 I’m currently doing an internship at Previmo/RemiHealth and working on improving my skillset

-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning TypeScript and Angular

 - 😄 Pronouns: She/her